kalisio/offline-sync/packages/feathers-automerge-server/README.md

 The following options are available:

 - `directory: string`: The directory where the automerge repository data will be stored.
-- `rootDocumentId: string`: The URL/ID of the root document that contains the list of all synchronized documents.
-See [initialization](#initialization) how to create it.
+The root document ID will be automatically stored in a `root-document.json` file in this directory.
 - `serverId: string`: A unique identifier for this server instance (used to track data source).
 - `syncServicePath`: The service path where the automerge sync service will be mounted (e.g., 'automerge').
 - `syncServerWsPath?: string`: The websocket path for the local sync server